Encounter breaks out between terrorists and security forces in Jammu | Law-Order

 The gunfight erupted around 7.30 am and reinforcements have been rushed to the area to neutralise the terrorists, he said.

+The terrorists were intercepted near Tawi Bridge when they were travelling in a truck to Kashmir, officials said.

-Confirming the incident, Additional Director General of Police (ADGP), Jammu Zone, Mukesh Singh said two to three terrorists are believed to be trapped in the area.
+Confirming the incident, Additional Director General of Police (ADGP), Jammu Zone, Mukesh Singh said two to three terrorists are believed to be trapped.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)